juliengovaarts/assignments/CV.md

 June 2014 – August 2014
 Youth Entrepreneurial Project – Bandar Lampung (Indonesia) Providing business advice to six local SME’s after company visits through presentations and reports.

+#### Courses

+* Krauthammer Training
+Six professional training sessions about communication, leadership, bright side of management, tough side of management, team work and negotiation.

+* Outreaching Lab: Banks and Buffers
+Research into the financial sector and the adequate capital requirements for banks with regards to Basel III and TLAC.
+Executed in cooperation with prof. Folpmers, the Vice-President of Capgemini Consulting.

+* Outreaching Lab: Integrity Management
+Research into the Integrity Management at Tilburg University.
+Provided great researching, team working and interviewing skills, as well as presentation skills during the final presentation of the findings.

+#### Skills

+* Driving license
+Full current clean driving license.

+* Language
+Native language: Dutch
+Excellent English.
+English presentation CEFR level C1+

+* Presentation skills